Gravity-mediated entanglement via infinite-dimensional systems: C*-Algebras

-Besides the uniform topology, a normed space can be also equipped with other topologies, most importantly for us with the the weak-topology.
-We will not write down the exact definition of the topology, but rather clarify how convergence is defined with regards to the weak topology: \begin{definition} Let $\ca$ be a normed vector space and let $\{A_\alpha\}_\alpha$ be a net, where every $A_\alpha\in\ca$.
+Besides the uniform topology, a normed space can be also equipped with other topologies, most importantly for us with the weak-topology.
+Of central importance here is how convergence is defined with regards to the weak topology: \begin{definition} Let $\ca$ be a normed vector space and let $\{A_\alpha\}_\alpha$ be a net, where every $A_\alpha\in\ca$.
 We say that that $\{A_\alpha\}_\alpha$ converges weakly to $A\in\a$ if for every $\omega\in\ca^*$. \end{definition} Similarly, the dual space $\ca^*$ can be equipped with the weak*-topology, and weak*-convergence is then defined by: \begin{definition} Let $\ca$ be a normed vector space.
 Let $\{\omega_\alpha\}_\alpha$ be a net, where every $\omega_\alpha\in\ca^*$.
-We say that $\{\omega_\alpha\}_\alpha$ converges to $\omega\in\ca^*$ if for every $A\in\ca$. \end{definition} As usual, continuity of a function can be characterized by conservation of limits of nets.
-More precisely, a function $f:\ca\rightarrow\cb$, where $\ca$ and $\cb$ are normed spaces, is weakly-continuous iff, for every converging net $\{A_\alpha\}_\alpha$ in $\ca$, the convergence $A_\alpha\rightarrow A$ in the weak topology implies the convergence $f(A_\alpha)\rightarrow f(A)$ in $\cb$ in the weak topology.
+We say that $\{\omega_\alpha\}_\alpha$ converges in the weak* sense to $\omega\in\ca^*$ if for every $A\in\ca$. \end{definition} As usual, continuity of a function can be characterized by conservation of limits of nets (nets are required because $\ca^*$ is not typically weak*-metrizable).
+For normed spaces $\ca$ and $\cb$ and a weakly convergent net $A_\alpha\rightarrow A$ in $\ca$, $f:\ca\rightarrow\cb$, is weakly-continuous exactly when $f(A_\alpha)\rightarrow f(A)$ in the weak topology on $\cb$.
 Weak*-continuity for functions $F:\ca^*\rightarrow\cb^*$ can be characterized in a similar way.